subh3ndu/subh3ndu/README.md

 - I am a Btech undergrad in India 🇮🇳.
 - I am a Javascript developer trying to be fullstack 🚀.
 - I love to solve mind tickling problems 🧠.
-- I enjoy Music, Games and Reading ✌️.
+- I enjoy Music, Games and Anime 😏.

 **Talking about Personal Stuffs:**